MicrosoftDocs/sql-docs/docs/reporting-services/report-server/report-server-executionlog-and-the-executionlog3-view.md

 ---
 title: Use ExecutionLog and the ExecutionLog3 view in Reporting Services
-description: Learn about the report server execution log that's in Reporting Services, which contains information about reports on servers in native mode or a SharePoint farm.
+description: See the report server execution log that's in Reporting Services, which contains information about reports on servers in native mode or a SharePoint farm.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 08/23/2024
+ms.date: 09/04/2024
 ms.service: reporting-services
 ms.subservice: report-server
 ms.topic: how-to